Columbia University College of Dental Medicine

 - Modifications of basic edgewise mechanotherapy

-- Differential force straight wirE technique
+- Differential force straight wire technique

 - Segmental arch technique